 11. The country itself

 Don’t make the rookie mistake of calling it Holland.
-This is a region not the official name of the country — The Netherlands is.
+This is a region not the official name of the country called the Netherlands.

 Now that you’ve read through this list, hopefully, you’re a little more prepared or learned something new about your new home in the Netherlands.
 The expat journey is a difficult one, but embrace the cultural differences and you will get so much more in return by keeping an open mind to change!

 What differences have you noticed as an American living in the Netherlands?
-Or what would you find most difficult if you moved here?
 Let us know in the comments!